volarixs - applied AI & ML to finance

 We can compare performance using GARCH-based vol, HAR vol, and ML vol. This closes the loop from forecasting metrics to trading metrics.

-5. How volarixs Hosts Volatility Benchmarks
+5. How This Maps to volarixs

 Volatility